Dexter High School Athletics

 Fees are per student, per school year.
 There is a family cap of $700 per year.

-Athletic Scholarships are available.
+Athletic Scholarships are available on a season-by-season basis.
 Please apply for scholarship funds as early as possible.
 Return the Athletic Scholarship Application to the DHS Athletic offices.

 Concussions are a serious problem for athletes.
 Dexter Community Schools require all athletes, their families, and coaches to learn about concussion and sign a pledge form indicating they understand the seriousness and will comply with our concussion protocol.
 The pledge is included in our Athletics Registration form, but the information is posted below for your reference.